-Eligibility Conditions for Matching Contribution Purposes.
-If you are not a member of any class of Excluded Employees described above, you will be eligible to participate in the Plan for purposes of matching contributions when you have satisfied the following eligibility condition(s).
-However, you will actually participate in matching contributions once you reach the Entry Date as described below.
+Eligibility Conditions.
+You will be eligible to participate in the Plan for purposes of nonelective contributions when you have satisfied the following eligibility condition(s).
+However, you will actually participate in nonelective contributions once you reach the Entry Date as described below.